carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 > ## Exercise 1: Rename all files in a folder (needed in the next episode)
 >
-> Add JC1A (the sample ID) separated by a `_` at the beginning of the names of all the contents in the assembly_JC1A directory.
+> Add the prefix `JC1A` (the sample ID) separated by a `_` to the beginning of the names of all the contents in the `assembly_JC1A/` directory.
 Remember that many solutions are possible.
 >
 > A) `$ mv * JC1A_`
 > B) `$ mv * JC1A_*`